thegworld/gtx-browser/ash/test/pixel/test_failure_triage.md

 For ash pixel tests, it is always “ash”. **NOTE**: this doc only covers ash pixel tests.
 If the platform suffix is not “ash”, you are reading the wrong doc.

-To locate the test file, you can search `{Test Suite Name}` in the Chromium code base.
+To locate the test file, you can search `{Test Suite Name}` in the GTx Browser code base.
 In that test file, you can search `{Test Case Name}` to find the test case.
 In that test case, you can search `{Screenshot Name}` to find the code line that generates the benchmark image.

 Use the previous record as an example.
 To locate the test code that generates DemoAshPixelDiffTest.VerifyTopLevelWidgets.check_widgets.rev_1.ash, you should:
-- First, search “DemoAshPixelDiffTest” in the Chromium code base.
+- First, search “DemoAshPixelDiffTest” in the GTx Browser code base.
 You will find ash/test/pixel/demo_ash_pixel_diff_test.cc; then
 - Second, search “VerifyTopLevelWidgets” in that file.
 You will find the test case defined by TEST_F(DemoAshPixelDiffTest, VerifyTopLevelWidgets); then